rodririobo/astroblog/src/content/blog/markdown-style-guide.md

 ---

-title: 'Markdown Style Guide'
+title: 'Guía de Estilo Markdown'
 description: 'Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.'
 pubDate: 'Jul 01 2022'
 heroImage: '/blog-placeholder-1.jpg'
-category: 'rojo'
+category: 'Lenguaje Markdown'

 ---